Stair Nosing Buyer’s Guide 2024 (with pricing table)

 Time needed: 3 hours and 30 minutes.

 Now that you’ve selected the stair nosing profile that fits your installation’s aesthetic and budget, you’re ready to install.
+The key to long-lasting stair edgings is proper installation.
+First, make sure to read the manufacturer’s instructions thoroughly.
+Below are additional tips:

 1. Prepare the Surface